Stopping the Continued Rise of Alcohol-Related Deaths in New Mexico

 The First Step at Shadow Mountain

-Shadow Mountain Recovery has locations in Santa Fe, Albuquerque, and Taos New Mexico, and a facility in Spring Branch, Texas.
+Shadow Mountain Recovery has locations in Santa Fe, Albuquerque, and Taos New Mexico.
 Each location exists as a center for healing and building.

 Because each individual requires a different path to treatment, Shadow Mountain has built programs around offering medically-supervised treatment by qualified professionals, personal and caring treatment, careful case management that eases transitioning from detox to treatment, and intense family focus with therapy.